msu-cmse-courses/cmse495-SS24/Syllabus.md

 However, for many assignments this course is partnering with partners outside of MSU and students should be aware that instructors will not be able to maintain confidentiality with respect to project deliverables and anything that may come up which conflicts with their responsibility to report certain issues to protect the health and safety of MSU community members and others.

-As the instructor, I must report the following information to other University offices (including the Department of Police and Public Safety) if you share it with me: suspected child abuse/neglect, even if this maltreatment happened when you were a child, allegations of sexual assault or sexual harassment when they involve MSU students, faculty, or staff, and credible threats of harm to oneself or to others.
+As the instructors, we must report the following information to other University offices (including the Department of Police and Public Safety) if you share it with us: suspected child abuse/neglect, even if this maltreatment happened when you were a child, allegations of sexual assault or sexual harassment when they involve MSU students, faculty, or staff, and credible threats of harm to oneself or to others.
 These reports may trigger contact from a campus official who will want to talk with you about the incident that you have shared.
 In almost all cases, it will be your decision whether you wish to speak with that individual.
 If you would like to talk about these events in a more confidential setting you are encouraged to make an appointment with the MSU Counseling Center.

 ## Changes to Syllabus